Panasonic GX1 vs Canon G1 X

 The Panasonic Lumix DMC-GX1 and the Canon PowerShot G1 X are two enthusiast cameras that were announced, respectively, in November 2011 and January 2012.
 The GX1 is a mirrorless interchangeable lens camera, while the G1X is a fixed lens compact.
-The cameras are based on a Four Thirds (GX1) and an 1.5-inch sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 14.2 MP.
+The cameras are based on a Four Thirds (GX1) and an 1.5-inch (G1X) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 14.2 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X is notably larger (20 percent) than the Panasonic GX1.
 In this context, it is worth noting that neither the GX1 nor the G1X are weather-sealed.